Student hourly employee compensation and work hours limits

-Student employees must be paid at least the Washington State minimum wage and must be compensated within the assigned salary range for the job profile.
+Student hourly employees must be paid at least the Washington State minimum wage and must be compensated within the assigned salary range for the job profile.

 |10888||Student Assistant, UWT